-The business environment within which the Company is operating is unprecedented, and future performance is inevitably subject to the variable nature of the uncertainty from future pandemic developments and interrelated government and central bank policy steps.
-Funding Circle have been very materially involved in supporting the Company's borrowers via the implementation of agreed forbearance measures and governmental loan schemes, which serve to support the servicing ability of borrowers and thus the fair value of the Company's portfolio.
-I would like to express my thanks to the Funding Circle team for the support provided to the Company in novel and at times challenging circumstances, and would also like to thank my fellow Board members and our advisors for their industry and wise counsel in ensuring that the Company's response to the current environment is considered, proportionate and proactive.
+We are pleased at the progress of the Company's managed winddown in the year, which has included robust cost management through fund structure simplification and effective portfolio management despite the challenging economic circumstances.
+I would like to express my continuing thanks to the Funding Circle team for the support provided to the Company, and would also like to thank my fellow Board members and our advisors for their industry and wise counsel in ensuring that the Company's response to the current environment remains focussed and fully risk assessed.